valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 ![Binomial Distribution](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/binomial_distribution.png){: style="text-align:center"}
 {: refdef}

-Read as: "*The counts of W and L are distributed binomially, with probability p of water on each toss.*
+Read as: "*The counts of W and L are distributed binomially, with probability p of water on each toss.*"

 Unobserved variables are typically called *parameters*.
 For each parameter, you must provide a distribution of prior probability (its prior).
 Without a strong intuition of prior, you can try different priors.